 OOPs, Order of Operations

-In general, three types of operations on a surface object affect the final visualization:
+In general, four types of operations on a surface object affect the final visualization:

 • geometric